A Complete Idiot's Guide to Cuba

 Things to Avoid in Cuba

 Avoid going around with a lot of money or with your passport in your pocket.
-In Cuba, there is not much crime, but there are plenty of thieves, who can rob you in various places and in various ways without you noticing.
+In Cuba, there is not much crime, but there are plenty of thieves, who can rob you in various places and in various ways without you even noticing.
 Avoid getting drunk or losing your head, both of which are easy to do in Cuba and make it easier for you to become a victim of some criminal act.
 But you don't have to go that far.
 One of our clients was robbed in his own car, he gave two women a hitchhike (which in Cuba is called "dar botella").
-They began to propose theirselves to him by caressing him but in reality they took the money out of his pockets and he did not notice anything.
-Luckily he didn't have much money on him, but these things can always happen, no matter how unusual they are!
-Be very careful, if you lose an important document or a large sum of money it can totally spoil the happiness of your trip and perhaps even harm you completely.
+They began to propose theirselves to him by caressing him everywhere, but in reality they took the money out of his pockets and he did not notice anything.
+Luckily, he didn't have much money on him, but these things can always happen, no matter how unusual they are!
+Be very careful, if you lose an important document or a large amount of money, it can totally spoil the happiness of your trip and perhaps even harm you completely.

 Avoid to take pictures to uniformed people, military buildings or public establishments.
 This is forbidden in Cuba.

 Avoid to bring to Cuba any kind of illegal drug or dope, unless you have a medical prescription certified in a Cuban embassy, which will authorize you to take some controlled substances for medical reasons.
 Always get informed before bringing such things, because a simple medical prescription would not suffice.
-Carrying narcotics substances in Cuba is severely punished.
+Carrying narcotics in Cuba is severely punished.
 Don't be fool!

 Since November 2004, Cuba's anti-tobacco law has been in effect, banning smoking in enclosed spaces.
-Clearly there are many violations.
+Clearly, there are many violations.
 Cuba continues to be the paradise of smokers, and cancer is currently the first cause of death in Cuba, not only because of the use of tobacco, but also because of the poor diet to which Cubans are subject.
 It seems that it is more expensive for the government to invest in food than in medical expenses.
 Returning to the issue of tobacco, even though no one enforces it, the law still exists and is respected at least in tourist places such as hotels.

 If you Drive, Don't Drink